brajeshwar/brajeshwar.github.io/_posts/2005/2005-07-22-case-study-automatic-stream-insertion.md

----
-layout: post
-title: Case Study - Automatic Stream Insertion
+# Case Study - Automatic Stream Insertion
----

 Yahoo!'s AdVision automates the process of putting streams into ad spaces.
 This lets designers focus on what they're best at, instead of on the nuts and bolts of bytes and bitrates.